elm-tooling/elm-tooling-cli/cli/README.md

 - You can set the `NO_ELM_TOOLING_INSTALL` environment variable to turn `elm-tooling install` into a no-op.
 This lets you run `npm install` without also running `elm-tooling install`, which can be useful in CI.

+- If you’re creating an npm package that uses `elm-tooling` to install Elm and other tools during development, beware that `"postinstall": "elm-tooling install"` will run not only when developers run `npm install` in your repo, but also when users install your package with `npm install your-package`!
+You can solve this by using `"prepare": "elm-tooling install"` instead. [prepare][scripts] also runs after `npm install` in development, but not after `npm install your-package`.
+However, it also runs before `npm publish`, which unneeded but doesn’t hurt that much since it’s so fast after everything has been downloaded once.

+  Another way is to generate the package.json that actually ends up in the npm package during a build step – a package.json without `"scripts"`, `"devDependencies"` and other config that is only wasted bytes for all users of your package.

 ## CI

 See the [Example GitHub Actions workflow] for inspiration.
 Even if you don’t use GitHub Actions it’s still a good resource – there’s a lot of comments and the concepts and steps should be fairly similar regardless of what CI you use.